aphiria/aphiria/README.md

 ]);
 ```

-If you want to take advantage of automatic content negotiation, you can use a `NegotiatedResponseFactory` in your closure:
+If you want to take advantage of automatic content negotiation, you can use a `NegotiatedResponseFactory` in your factory:

 ```php
 use Opulence\Net\Http\ContentNegotiation\NegotiatedResponseFactory;